o3de/o3de.org/content/docs/userguide/components/entity-system-reflection-intro.md

 description: ' Expose C++ code for scripting in &ALYlong;. '
 title: Reflecting &ALY; Classes, Methods, and EBus Interfaces
 ---
-# Reflecting Lumberyard Classes, Methods, and EBus Interfaces<a name="component-entity-system-reflection-intro"></a>
+# Reflecting Lumberyard Classes, Methods, and EBus Interfaces {#component-entity-system-reflection-intro}

 You can use Lumberyard's reflection system to expose runtime code for C\+\+\-based objects, for Lumberyard Editor, and for scripting\.